pets-oss/pets-back/README.md

 When changing or writing new interfaces for validation, generate the validator, e.g. `npx typescript-json-validator test/animal.interface.ts Animal` https://github.com/ForbesLindesay/typescript-json-validator

 ### C.ii.
-Change GraphQL API URL
+Change URL of test backend

 By default tests will hit the default local backend `http://localhost:8081`.
-If you wish to change the URL of the backend, add an `.env` in `test` directory with such contents
+If you wish to change the URL of the backend, add a `.env` file in `test` directory with such contents

 ```yaml
 TEST_URL=<URL>